• Skip to primary navigation

 • Break apart the Boursin cheese and add it to the sauce, whisking to help it melt and get distributed throughout the pan.
 If you haven’t done so already, turn the burner to medium-low and allow sauce to lightly simmer, stirring occasionally.

-4. Serve and top with finely chopped fresh sage: plate your pasta and sprinkle minced sage on the top.
+Serve and top with finely chopped fresh sage: plate your pasta and sprinkle minced sage on the top.
 Bon appetit!

-5. Store any leftover pasta in an air-tight container in the fridge for 1-2 days.
+While this pasta is best immediately after cooking, you can store any leftover pasta in an air-tight container in the fridge for 1-2 days.

 When is the pasta water ‘ready’?
 One of the reasons you use pasta water in the sauce is because all the starches that are released from the pasta during the cooking process add a deep, rich flavor to your sauce.
 Many of the sauces at your favorite Italian restaurants have some pasta water in them.
 You will want to wait until your pasta is done (or nearly done) cooking before taking the water out for your sauce.